-With personal protective equipment, radio broadcasts and innovative mosquito net campaigns, countries are fighting COVID-19, shoring up health systems, and mitigating the impacts on lifesaving HIV, TB and malaria.
+With personal protective equipment, radio broadcasts and innovative mosquito net campaigns, countries are fighting COVID-19, shoring up health systems, and mitigating the impacts on lifesaving HIV, TB and malaria programs.
 The Global Fund is supporting these efforts with immediate funding.
-Here’s where countries are directing that financial support to help stop the pandemic that threatens us all by uniting to fight.
+Here’s where countries are directing that financial support to help stop the pandemic by uniting to fight.

 Afghanistan is strengthening diagnostic capacity for COVID-19 and mitigating impact on malaria programs by expanding testing facilities outside the capital of Kabul and purchasing testing kits and antiseptics.

 As the rainy season approaches in West and Central Africa, the Global Fund is working with partners to implement new strategies to distribute mosquito nets to protect families from malaria despite the disruption caused by the COVID-19.
 For the first time, community health workers in Benin went door to door to distribute more than 8 million mosquito nets across the country.
 About 5,500 community workers were mobilized to complete this lifesaving activity in 20 days.

 Benin is also repurposing GeneXpert machines used for TB to also test for COVID-19 and purchasing 15,000 tests.

 Bolivia is strengthening COVID-19 diagnostics and care among people living with HIV, and temporarily repurposing GeneXpert machines to expand diagnostic coverage.